 Unlike traditional conferences, participant-driven and participation-rich peer conferences have a conference arc with three essential components: Beginning, Middle, and End.
 This arc creates a seamless conference flow where each phase builds on what has come before.

-Participant-driven and participation-rich peer conference designs improve on traditional events because they don’t treat openings and closings as necessary evils but as critical components of the meeting design.
+Participant-driven and participation-rich peer conference designs improve on traditional events.
+They don’t treat openings and closings as necessary evils but as critical components of the meeting design.

 Let’s examine each phase of the peer conference arc in more detail.

-Traditional conferences are filled with sessions where attendees know as little about each other as when they arrived at the event.
-In contrast, peer conferences allocate time to introduce participants to each other through a discovery process and then build a conference program that truly meets their wants and needs.
+Conferences are full of sessions where attendees know as little about each other as when they arrived at the event.
+In contrast, peer conferences allocate time to introduce participants to each other through a discovery process.
+Then then build a conference program that truly meets their wants and needs.

 Allocating discovery time at the start pays rich dividends over the entire remainder of the event.
-Even a one-day event is enriched by investing in such beginnings.
+Investing in such beginnings enriches even a one-day event.
 Longer event designs allocate more time — up to half a day — to produce detailed programs that are optimized to provide the best possible conference experience for each individual participant.

 Though there are numerous ways to implement beginnings, all peer conference designs include the following.